Objective priors for the number of degrees of freedom of a multivariate t distribution and the t-copula: Simulation Study

 The study consisted in replicating 250 times the derivation of the posterior distribution for $\nu$, under different initial choices, and computing the coverage of the $95\%$ credible interval and the MSE from the median.
 This has been performed by considering the proposed prior and the three objective alternatives available in the literature.
 We have considered multivariate $t$ densities of dimension $d=2$ and $d=3$, with zero mean for each component and covariance matrix equal to the identity matrix, so to reflect unit scale for each component and linear independence.
 The generated samples are of size $n=50$, $n=100$ and $n=250$, so to consider scenarios with little information from the data as well as with large information.
 The prior for $(\bm{\mu},\bm{\Sigma})$ is the independence-Jeffreys (see Section \ref{sec:otherprios}).

 Figure \ref{fig:tsimd2} shows the results for $d=2$, where we have the coverage (left column) and the MSE (right column) for the three sample sizes considered.
 The Anscombe prior appears to have the overall worst performance.
 In particular, the MSE, with the exception of the very low end of the parameter space, is always above the MSE obtained by employing any of the other priors.
 Also, for large values of $\nu$, the sample size appears to have little effect.
 As expected, the Jeffreys prior and the Relles \& Roger prior have similar performance, in particular for relatively large values of the number of degrees of freedom.
 The proposed prior, in terms of MSE, appears to be the most influenced by the data, \textit{i.e.}~the sample size.
 In fact, the value in its higher region noticeably decreases as $n$ increases.
 Furthermore, it has the best performance for relatively large values of $\nu$.
-If we consider the coverage, we note similar frequentist performances of the four priors for relatively small values of $\nu$.
+If we consider the coverage, we note similar frequentist performances of the four priors for relatively small values of $\nu$, with slightly higher coverage of the proposed prior (which is explained by the discrete nature of this prior).
 Both Anscombe prior and the loss-based prior tend to 100\% as $\nu$ approaches 20, while the remaining two priors appear to ``under-cover'' the credible interval.
 This is more prominent for $n=50$ and for $n=100$.

 The simulation results for the case $d=3$ are presented in Figure \ref{fig:tsimd3}.
 We note that the Anscombe prior is affected by the increase in the dimensionality of the $t$ distribution, in particular for small sample sizes.
 Although in a more confined way, both Jeffreys and Relles \& Rogers prior are affected as well.
 The increase in $d$ appears not to have any appreciable effect on the proposed loss-based prior.
 For what it concerns the coverage, the only noticeable difference from the case $d=2$ is in the tendency of the Anscombe prior to lie below the nominal value of 95\%, for any sample size.